LPD-EPFL/Garfield/tensorflow_impl/README.md

 # Garfield-TF

 The implementation of the Garfield library on TensorFlow.
 [Garfield](https://arxiv.org/abs/2010.05888) gives support for building Byzantine-resilient machine learning applications.

 ## Requirements

 Garfield was tested with the following versions

-* grpcio (1.33.2)
+- grpcio (1.33.2)
-* numpy (1.19.1)
+- numpy (1.19.1)
-* python (3.8)
+- python (3.8)
-* tensorflow (2.3.1)
+- tensorflow (2.3.1)
-* tensorflow-datasets (4.0.1)
+- tensorflow-datasets (4.0.1)

 ## Structure

-* `libs/`
+- `libs/`

   The main components of the library, enabling easy sharing amongst the applications.

-* `applications/`
+- `applications/`

-   Examples on applications that can be built by Garfield.
+  Examples of applications that can be built by Garfield.
 This directory can be enriched by other applications in the future.

-   Each subdirectory corresponds to one application (*SSMW, MMSW, LEARN*).
+  Each subdirectory corresponds to one application (_SSMW, MMSW, LEARN_).

   Each application subdirectory should contain:

   1.  _Symlinks_ to the `libs/` and `rsrcs/` directories.

   2.  `run.sh`: an example script to automatically run the corresponding application on multiple nodes.

   3.  `config_generator.py`: python script that creates the configuration files with the entry of the user.

   4.  `trainer.py`: the implementation of the corresponding application using the Garfield library.

   5.  `config/`: directory containing the configuration files of the cluster.

-* `rsrcs/`
+- `rsrcs/`

   Other reusable resources.

 ## Usage

-In order to run a process, you need to have a `TF_CONFIG` file for _each_ process in the cluster.
+To run a process, you need to have a `TF_CONFIG` file for _each_ process in the cluster.

 ### Setting TF_CONFIG file

-This file inform a process of the different nodes in the cluster, as well as its task.
+This file informs a process of the different nodes in the cluster, as well as its task.

 ```
 {